 Little rationale exists for placing more than 70 regulatory programs at DSHS.

-DSHS struggles

-to effectively

-manage

-numerous

-and diverse
+DSHS struggles to effectively manage numerous and diverse regulatory programs.

-regulatory

-programs.

-to the detriment of both the efficiency and the quality of regulation.
+DSHS does not have the resources to investigate complaints for several programs. to the detriment of both the efficiency and the quality of regulation.
 Not surprisingly, Sunset staff heard from many regulatory program stakeholders who find DSHS' responsiveness slow or lacking accuracy.
 Meanwhile, DSHS regulatory staff is always behind the curve in keeping regulations current.
 Each session, the Legislature passes 25 to 30 bills with changes to these regulatory programs, and DSHS struggles to update rules to implement the changes.
 DSHS is simply unable to effectively manage these numerous and diverse programs and must leave important efforts to keep regulatory best practices current on the back burner indefinitely.